Certification in

 Humanitarian Medical Logistics Practices (MedLog)

-Developed in conjunction with the World Health Organisation (WHO), the Certification in Humanitarian Medical Logistics Practices (MedLog) is aimed at experienced Logisticians and medical specialists handing the medical supply within humanitarian organisations.
+Developed in conjunction with the World Health Organisation (WHO) and Fritz Institute, the Certification in Humanitarian Medical Logistics Practices (MedLog) is aimed at experienced Logisticians and medical specialists handing the medical supply within humanitarian organisations.
 The self-paced distance learning is designed specifically for those presently working (or planning to work) in the cold chain or operational supply chain positions within humanitarian organisations.

 How will you benefit?

-Advise medical programmes planners on medical items’ supply chain and quality assurance requirements.
+• Advise on medical items, supply chain and quality assurance requirements;

-Plan medical programmes with an understanding of what logistics can and cannot do, and the logistics implications of medical programmes
+• Plan medical programmes with an understanding of logistics and the implications;

 Course Fee & Registration